Thinking of returning to the world of work after maternity leave?

-Thinking of returning to work after maternity can be difficult for some new parents.
+Are you thinking of returning to the world of work after maternity leave?
+But does that mean you should actually return as an employee to the office?
+So, should you return to work after maternity?
+Naturally thinking of returning to work after maternity leave can be difficult for some new parents.
 While some are fully embracing the joys of parenthood others are dusting down their work suits and updating their CVs at the earliest opportunity.
 Returning to work after maternity can be an exciting time but there are practical issues to consider both for the parent and baby:

 - Job location – consider travel time, try dummy runs